ployt0/wp_img_compressor/README.md

 https://silverbullets.co.uk/wordpress/wordpress-image-resizing-png-jpg-and-webp/).
 Typing them was time-consuming and a potential barrier to self-hosting images.
-While my shell's history was full of them (or more likely my PC full of terminals left open to do this day after day) I was reasonable safe from error.
+While my shell's history was full of them (or more likely my PC full of terminals left open to do this day after day) I was reasonably safe from error.

 I wrote that post 6 months ago and had to re-read it before going ahead with writing more posts.
 What better way to return to productivity than that